wso2/docs-mi/en/docs/reference/connectors/amazons3-connector/amazons3-connector-example.md

 * Note that `region`, `connectionName` and credentials are hard coded.
 Please change them as per the requirement.
 * For more information please refer the [reference guide]({{base_path}}/reference/connectors/amazons3-connector/amazons3-connector-reference) for Amazon S3 connector.

-Now we can export the imported connector and the API into a single CAR application.
+Now we can export the artifacts into a CAR application.
 CAR application is the one we are going to deploy to server runtime.

 Next, the exported CApp can be deployed in the integration runtime so that we can run it and test.